 Price and availability

-Thankfully, you’ll find many third-party cards at a more palatable $499 (about £380, AU$690) price.
+Thankfully, you’ll find many third-party Nvidia RTX 2070 cards at a more palatable $499 (about £380, AU$690) price.
 Both of which are available to purchase now in the US and UK.

 Features and chipset

-The Nvidia GeForce RTX 2070 not only looks exciting because it’s the cheapest RTX graphics card you can buy currently, it also packs an impressive transistor count.
-Spec for spec, this GPU leapfrogs its direct predecessor, the GeForce GTX 1070, by including 20% more CUDA cores and 6Gbps faster GDDR6 video memory.
+The Nvidia RTX 2070 not only looks exciting because it’s the cheapest RTX graphics card you can buy currently.
+It also packs an impressive transistor count.
+Spec for spec, this GPU leapfrogs its direct predecessor, the GeForce GTX 1070, by boasting 20% more CUDA cores and 6Gbps faster GDDR6 video memory.

-Compared to the GeForce GTX 1070 Ti and GTX 1080, though, Nvidia’s new mid-range graphics card suddenly has a lower stream processor and texture unit count.
+In comparison to the GeForce GTX 1070 Ti and GTX 1080, Nvidia’s new mid-range graphics card has a lower stream processor and texture unit count.

 It also features significantly noticeably fewer Ray Tracing (RT) cores and AI-powered Tensor cores compared to the rest of the Nvidia Turing lineup.
-However, without any real-world ray tracing or deep learning super-sampling (DLSS) benchmarks, we don’t yet know how well this GPU will handle Nvidia’s latest graphics technologies.
+However, without any real-world ray tracing or deep learning super-sampling (DLSS) benchmarks at the time of the review, we didn’t yet know how well this GPU will handle Nvidia’s latest graphics technologies.